All Episodes

 We'll be back.

-Maybe no, I'm gonna do McCain first.
+Maybe, no, I'm going to do McCain first.

-Because that's that's kind of cool.
+McCain and Obama, because that's kind of cool.

-Back in just second.
+Back in just a second.

 Stay with us.

-I could have sworn I just saw the hutch in the choir.
+I could have sworn I just saw the Hutch in the choir.

 Greetings, folks.